JuliaLang/julia/doc/src/manual/multi-threading.md

        end
 ```

-We can use this pattern to perform some other operation on another thread, with the guarantee that the operations do not happen at the same time.
+We can use this pattern to perform some other operation on another thread.
+As long the same lock is used, the operations are guaranteed to happen one at a time.

 To ensure that the lock is always unlocked, the line that performs the operation should be put inside a `try`-statement, and the unlocking should be put inside the `finally`-clause.
 This is done automatically by the method of `lock` that takes a function and a lock.
 Typically, one would use Julia's `do`-syntax as follows:
 ```julia-repl